Wren Kitchens Limited (“Wren Kitchens”,

 whenever you recommend a friend or accept a recommendation as part of our referral scheme.
 Please note that

-or other third parties, and to provide them a copy of this Policy so they understand how their personal data
+friends or other third parties, and to provide them a copy of this Policy so they understand how their

-sources (both online and offline), such as from third parties and public sources.
-For example, if you post a review
+other sources (both online and offline), such as from third parties and public sources.
+For example, if you

 When navigating our Website or using our services, we may also collect data in the following ways: